mikaelaberg/mikaela-site/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Master's of Science in Data Science and Analytics

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Grand Valley State University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Currently a masters student expecting to graduate in April of 2022.
+Bachelor's of Science obtined Arpil 2020 in Cell and Molecular Biology from Grand Valley State University.
+Currently I am working as a Graduate Assistant for Dr. Gregory Wolffe.

 interests:
-- Artificial Intelligence
+- Genetics
-- Computational Linguistics
+- Bioinformatics
-- Information Retrieval
+- Data management and curation

 education:
   courses: